CarolinaDomingos/lembra_saude/README.md

 CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
 Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any other origins (domain, scheme, or port) than its own from which a browser should permit loading of resources.

+**email-validator**
+Helps validate if the user is inserting an email adress or not.

 ## REST API's

 **Stripe**